smishr04/ansbile_labs/README.md

   ### ansible all -m apt -a "upgrade=dist" --become --ask-become-pass (update all packages in all host machines with sudo )
   ### ansible-playbook --ask-become-pass install_apache.yml ( Run playbook )
   ### add missing user to sudoer list  run command 1. sudo visudo 2. user_name ALL=(ALL) NOPASSWD:ALL (update the user_name to ansbile user)
+  ### update playbook's when condition for list of OS  when: ansible_distribution in ["Ubuntu", "Debian"]